Fitness Model Ainsley Rodriguez Wears A Tiny String Bikini While Drinking From A Coconut

 The fitness trainer posed by angling her body sideways.
 She sat on her knees and appeared to be captured mid-laugh while smiling at an object off-frame.
 In one hand, she held a coconut with a straw extending from it, adding to the tropical vibe of the photo.

-In the caption for the picture, Rodriguez played on a pun on her location by writing about her “vitamin sea.”
+In the caption, Rodriguez played on a pun on her location by writing about her "vitamin sea."
 She also wished her followers a happy weekend.

 Fans went wild over the shot and awarded the upload over 16,000 likes and more than 240 comments within an hour of posting.

-“You make anything and everything look so beautiful and stunning my friend,” gushed one awestruck user, emphasizing the compliment with a number of emoji including a smiley face, a purple heart, and a 100 percent symbol.
+"You make anything and everything look so beautiful and stunning my friend," one awestruck user gushed, emphasizing the compliment with a number of emoji including a smiley face, a purple heart, and a 100 percent symbol.

-“Beautiful scenery!
-Ocean isn’t too bad either,” joked a second.
+"Beautiful scenery!
+Ocean isn't too bad either," a second person joked.

-“The best smile.
-Sending you positive vibes for the weekend,” wished a third.
+"The best smile.
+Sending you positive vibes for the weekend," a third fan wished.

-“Beauty on a boat,” added a fourth, concluding the comment with a red rose, heart-eye face, and fire symbol.
+"Beauty on a boat," added a fourth, concluding the comment with a red rose, heart-eye, and fire symbol.

-As was previously covered by The Inquisitr, Ainsley had previously stunned fans after completing a grueling workout while in a mismatched swim set.
+As covered by The Inquisitr, Ainsley had previously stunned fans after completing a grueling workout while in a mismatched swim set.